wp-plugins/canada-post-woocommerce-shipping/readme.txt

 == Description ==

 = About WooForce.com =
-WooForce creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
+[WooForce.com](http://www.wooforce.com/) creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
 We are proud to have hundreds of customers actively using our plug-ins across the globe.

 Checkout our latest USPS WooCommerce Shipping Rates and Label plugin in [codecanyon](http://codecanyon.net/item/usps-woocommerce-shipping-and-label/10755330)